AnyChart/docs.anychart.com/Basic_Charts_Types/Percent_Stacked_Bar-Column_Charts.md

   var dataMap2012_3 = dataSet2012.mapAs({x: [0], value: [3]});
 ```

 After data mapping let's proceed to clustering series.
-First of all, we need to create a scale for each group of series and define **.stakedMode()** for each scale.
+First of all, we need to create a scale for each group of series and define {api:anychart.scales.Linear#stackMode}**.stackMode()**{api} for each scale.
 After it we will apply our scale for each series group.

 ```
   var scale2011 = anychart.scales.linear();